iZuminnnn/iZuminnnn/README.md

   </a>
 </div>

-###

 <div align="center">
   <img src="https://visitor-badge.laobi.icu/badge?page_id=iZuminnnn.iZuminnnn&left_color=lightcoral&right_color=darkkhaki"  />
 </div>

-###

 <h1 align="center">Hey there 👋</h1>

 ###
 <h3 align="left"> About Me</h3>

-###

 <div>
   <img src="images/dev.png" alt="developer image" align="right" width="200">

   <div align="left">
     I'm Hieu from Viet Nam 🇻🇳<br>
-    - I'm working as a developer 👨‍💻, currently focusing on Python 🐍 and ReactJS ⚛️, building cool things every day.<br>
+    - I'm working as a developer, currently focusing on Python and ReactJS, building cool things every day.<br>
-    - I'm currently learning more about AWS ☁️, and diving deeper into best practices for secure coding 🔒<br>
+    - I'm currently learning more about AWS ☁️, and diving deeper into best practices for secure coding<br>
-    - In my free time I enjoy experimenting with new tech 🚀, playing around with domain management 🌐, and occasionally binge-watching a good series 🎬.
-I also tend to work on side projects just for the fun of it! 🎮<br>
+    - In my free time I enjoy experimenting with new tech, playing around with domain management, and occasionally binge-watching a good series.
+I also tend to work on side projects just for the fun of it!<br>
     Hope this sounds like you!
-Let me know if you'd like to adjust it! 😊
+Let me know if you'd like to adjust it!
   </div>
 </div>

-###

 <h3 align="left"> Language and Tools</h3>

-###

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="40" alt="python logo"  />